CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 95.Ti=Codes of conduct for voluntary application of specific requirements

-95.1.sec=The {_AI_Office} and the Member States shall encourage and facilitate the drawing up of codes of conduct, including related governance mechanisms, intended to foster the voluntary application to {_AI_systems}, other than high-{_risk} {_AI_systems}, of some or all of the requirements set out in Chapter III, Section {Chapter.III.Section.2.Xnum} taking into account the available technical solutions and industry best practices allowing for the application of such requirements.
+95.1.sec=The {_AI_Office} and the Member States shall encourage and facilitate the drawing up of codes of conduct, including related governance mechanisms, intended to foster the voluntary application to {_AI_systems}, other than high-{_risk} {_AI_systems}, of some or all of the requirements set out in {Chapter.III.Section.2.Xref} taking into account the available technical solutions and industry best practices allowing for the application of such requirements.

 95.2.0.sec=The {_AI_Office} and the Member States shall facilitate the drawing up of codes of conduct concerning the voluntary application, including by {_deployers}, of specific requirements to all {_AI_systems}, on the basis of clear objectives and key performance indicators to measure the achievement of those objectives, including elements such as, but not limited to: